boazbk/mltheoryseminar/cs229br.md

 12. Monday, April 26: __Statistical physics view of machine learning__

+### Office Hours
+Yamini Bansal: Mondays, 5PM - 6PM EST (Message me on Slack and we can start a Zoom call!)

 ### FAQ

 _Is there a complete plan of all lectures and assignments?_